Rang3l2/HTB-Walkthroughs/Medium-Seal.md

 ## Summary

-The Tester found that the target host was well secure with one exception, valid credentials where left assessible on the gitbucket service allowing access to restricted software.
+The Tester found that the target host was well secure with one exception, valid credentials where left assessable on the gitbucket service allowing access to restricted software.
+This can be mitigated by purging data from the commit history and modifying the password policy to account for the bitbucket repositories.
+Secondly, an automated backup process introduces a security risk which allowed the tester to read sensitive files.
+This process needs to be reviewed and folder and file access should be restricted.

 ## Walkthrough